 Death by Disfigurement: Toyed with.
 Batman breaks the Joker's neck just enough to cause paralysis.
 The Joker finishes the job by himself, both to frame Batman for his death and to spite Batman.
 And yes, it's medically possible.
 It's the reason why people tell you not to move after car accidents.

-Doesn't Like Guns: Both played straight and subverted.
-In issue 4, Batman invokes the trope in his speech to the Sons of the Batman:
+Doesn't Like Guns: Played straight at first in issue 4, Batman invokes the trope in his speech to the Sons of the Batman:

 Batman: (breaks a shotgun in two with his hands) This loud, clumsy, stupid thing... this is the weapon of the enemy.
 We do not need it.
 We will not use it.